jeandaboul/IsantePlus/README.md

 forms : contain the html forms developed for isantePlus

-scripts -> isante_to_openmrs : contain the lis of script for migration from isante to openmrs
+scripts -> isante_to_openmrs : contain the list of script for migration from isante to openmrs

 scripts-> replication : contain the list of script for replication